When the yellow sun smiles

 "there is."

-Those words are more meaningful than any congratulatory speech I've heard today.
+It was a short answer, but it was more meaningful than any congratulatory speech I heard today.

 It hit my chest even harder.